-MILTON, Del. - CoastTV spoke with House Speaker Melissa Minor-Brown and House Majority Leader Kerri Evelyn Harris Monday evening, where they announced that Rep. Stell Parker Selby was officially sworn into office Monday afternoon.
+MILTON, Del. - CoastTV spoke with House Speaker Melissa Minor-Brown and House Majority Leader Kerri Evelyn Harris Monday evening, when they announced that Rep. Stell Parker Selby was officially sworn into office Monday afternoon.

 The Democratic leaders shared the news at the Sussex County Democratic Committee meeting that was held in Georgetown on Monday at 6 p.m.

 "She's doing very well.
-She was actually sworn in to office today, she took her oath of office today, we're so excited.
+She was actually sworn in to office today; she took her oath of office today, we're so excited.
 We're looking forward to seeing her back in the hall very soon," said House Speaker Minor-Brown.

-When asked about Representative Parker Selby's medical event, House Speaker Minor-Brown declined to comment.
+When asked about Parker Selby's medical event, House Speaker Minor-Brown declined to comment, saying she "will never answer a question about somebody's protected health information."

 Now that the 20th District's elected official has been formally sworn in, there is the hope that Parker Selby will be walking the halls with her colleagues soon.